 - 1 thin leek

-- Add the vegetable stock, bring everything to a boil and cook until the vegetables are soft, about 10 minutes.
+- Simmer: Add the vegetable stock, bring everything to a boil, and cook until the vegetables are soft, about 10 minutes.

-- In the meantime cut the fish filets into bite-sized pieces.
+- Chop: In the meantime cut the fish filets into bite-sized pieces.

-- When the vegetables are soft, add the fish, heavy cream, milk, salt and pepper to the soup and cook for another 5 minutes or so.
+- When the vegetables are soft, add the fish, heavy cream, milk, salt, and pepper to the soup and cook for another 5 minutes or so.
 Check the fish and take care not to overcook it.
 It is preferable to undercook the fish; it will continue cooking during the few minutes you will need to bring the soup to the table.

 - Adjust the taste with some freshly squeezed lemon juice, salt, and pepper, sprinkle with parsley and serve immediately with baguette, dinner rolls, or crusty bread.

 - I use lean bacon that is already cut into tiny cubes.
 If you only have a piece of bacon, chop it finely.

 - You can use other white fish fillets, like pollack, cod, halibut, sea bass.
 Salmon works fine as well.